lczupryn/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 * If Docker is not installed -
     * Run basic system test cases natively
 * If Kubernetes was selected and is installed :
-    * Cluster started under Kubernets, option for user to add system test cases, cluster stopped
+    * Cluster started under Kubernetes, option for user to add system test cases, cluster stopped
 * If Helm was selected :
     * Helm downloaded locally if not found
     * Helm package built